brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 33 bht.md

 2. "One peculiarity in this injunction has been usually overlooked.
 What is instructive on either side is not enforced, but what is necessary to direct and hallow such an instinct is inculcated.
 The woman loves in deep, undying sympathy; but, to teach her how this fondness should know and fill its appropriate sphere, she is commanded to obey and honor."
 3. "The man, on the other hand, feels that his position is to govern; but, to show him what should be the essence and means of his government, he is enjoined to love."

+### Philip Schaff:
+1. "Whether more of the mystery be known or not, the analogy has been sufficiently set forth to enforce this exhortation."
+2. "love her as being part of himself (comp.
+Ephesians 5:28) thus furnishing a motive corresponding with the previous statements."
+3. "The section may be thus summed up: 'To the husband one command is given, and in this three requirements: Love even unto self-sacrifice, with the consequence and purpose of sanctification (Ephesians 5:25-27), and this with such energy, purity, and constancy, that more is required of the husband than of the wife."

 ### Archibald T. Robertson:
 1. "Do ye also severally love" - An unusual idiom.
 The verb αγαπατω (present active imperative) agrees with εκαστος and so is third singular instead of αγαπατε (second plural) like υμεις.
 The use of ο καθ' ενα after υμεις = "ye one by one" and then εκαστος takes up (individualizes) the "one" in partitive apposition and in the third person.
 2. "Let the wife see that she fear" - There is no verb in the Greek for "let see" (βλεπετω).
 For this use of ινα with the subjunctive as a practical imperative without a principal verb (an elliptical imperative) see Mark 5:23; Matthew 20:32; 1 Corinthians 7:29; 2 Corinthians 8:7; Ephesians 4:29; Ephesians 5:33.